This crustless broccoli quiche is perfect for a quick meatless dinner or lunch. It's delicious, filling, low-carb, and gluten-free.

 Notes

-- You can double the recipe, bake it in a 9 X 13-inch baking dish, and cut the quiche into squares.
+- You can double the recipe, bake it in a 9x13-inch baking dish, and cut the quiche into squares.

 - Butter works best for greasing a pie plate.
 I prefer it to a cooking spray or brushing the pan with oil.

-- To ensure the leftovers keep well and do not get soggy, let the quiche cool and slice it.
-Then, let the slices cool for 30 more minutes on a cooling rack.
-Store the leftovers on a layer of paper towels in an airtight container in the fridge and replace the paper towels daily.
-Stored this way, the leftovers keep for about 4 days.
-Once completely cool, you can also freeze individual slices in freezer bags.
+- To make sure the leftovers don't become soggy, let the quiche cool and slice it.
+Let the slices cool for 30 more minutes on a cooling rack.
+Store the slices on a layer of paper towels in an airtight container in the fridge and replace the paper towels daily.
+Stored this way, the leftovers keep well for about 4 days.

 Nutrition per Serving